-Data Entry and Verification of Paper Questionnaires
+Data Entry and Verification of Paper Booklets and Questionnaires

-Each national center was responsible for inputting the information collected in test booklets and paper-based questionnaires into computer data files using the IEA Data Management Expert (DME) software.
-The DME is a software system developed by the IEA DPC that facilitates data entry and includes validation checks to identify inconsistencies.
-As a general rule of thumb, national centers were instructed to enter data for any questionnaire that contained at least one valid response, discarding unused or empty questionnaires.
+Each national center was responsible for inputting the information collected in paper-based test booklets and questionnaires into computer data files using the IEA Data Management Expert (DME) software.
+The DME is a software system developed by IEA Hamburg that facilitates data entry and includes validation checks to identify inconsistencies.
+As a general principle, national centers were instructed to enter data for any booklet or questionnaire that contained at least one valid response, discarding unused or empty instruments.

 National centers entered responses from the paper instruments into data files using a predefined international codebook.
-The codebook contained information about the names, lengths, labels, valid ranges for continuous measures or counts or valid values for nominal or ordinal questions, and missing codes for each variable.
+The codebook defines the structure of the data to be entered and contains information about the variable names, lengths, labels, and missing codes, as well as variable ranges for continuous measures or counts and valid values for nominal or ordinal questions.

-As documented in Chapter 7: Translation and Translation Verification, countries participating in TIMSS are expected to make national adaptations to certain questions in the international questionnaires (e.g., the questions about parents' education must be adapted to the national context).
+As documented in Chapter 7: Translation and Layout Verification for PIRLS 2016, countries participating in PIRLS are expected to make national adaptations to certain questions in the international source versions of the context questionnaires (e.g., the questions about parents' education must be adapted to the national context).
 Countries making such adaptations were required to adapt the codebook structure to reflect the adaptations made to the national questionnaire versions before beginning the data entry process.